Digital Nomad Tax

 • Visa length: The length of the Romanian digital nomad visa is one year and you can renew for one additional year.

 • Tax implications: As long as you can prove tax residency in another country, you don’t have to pay income taxes in Romania.
-Yet, maybe you do want to become a tax resident in Romania as it offers attractive tax rates.
+Yet, maybe you do want to become a Romanian tax resident as it offers some beneficial tax regimes.

 You can apply online for your Romanian digital nomad visa.

 The final country on our list is Spain.
-The country probably doesn’t need a lot of introduction as it is well known for its mild climate.
-Nevertheless, only few people know you could also go skiing in Spain.
+The country probably doesn’t need a lot of introduction.

 Spain - Barcelona - Sagrada Familia